Frequently-asked questions

 We are prohibited by law from providing anything even approaching legal advice.
 As a result, we are unable to tell you which form you should use, whether one form is better for your purpose than another, or how you should fill out a form.
 If you are uncertain about any of these matters, we strongly recommend that you consult an attorney.

-If you need help with finding an Oregon attorney, you may visit the Oregon State Bar's Lawyer Referral Service website, or call 503-684-3763 or toll-free within Oregon at 800-452-7636.
-For help finding a Washington attorney, you may call one of the lawyer referral services listed on the Washington State Access to Justice website. back to top
+If you need help with finding an Oregon attorney, you can visit the Oregon State Bar's Lawyer Referral Service website, or call 503-684-3763 or toll-free within Oregon at 800-452-7636.
+For help finding a Washington attorney, you can call one of the lawyer referral services listed on the Washington State Access to Justice website. back to top

 What deed forms do you have, and what do they do?
 What form do I use to add someone to / remove someone from the title to my property?